tork-a/melfa_robot/melfa_description/README.md

 # License

-- All mesh files in ``mesh`` directory are licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
+- [YOODS Inc.](https://www.yoods.co.jp/) holds the copyright of all mesh files in ``mesh`` directory which are licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
 - Other parts are licenced under Apache License 2.0.